TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Possibly also needs option as to whether data can be written back.
 Including options to create/delete as well as amend.
 To begin with, just output any changed data to port 1 and let people create their own write-back logic.

 * Gracefully handle when rename cannot (re)move original folder (e.g. held open by browser).
+  * Improve checks for rename failures. `[uibuilder:nodeInstance] RENAME OF INSTANCE FOLDER FAILED.
+Fatal.` - these should clear after restart but sometimes don't.
 * Files: Changing filetype in editor does not change the highlighting.
-* On template load, issue reload command to all connected clients.

 * Ensure that uibRoot is set to a project folder if projects in use.
 See [PR#47](https://github.com/TotallyInformation/node-red-contrib-uibuilder/pull/47) and [Issue #44](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues/44)
 * Improve handling for when Node-RED changes projects.
-* Use new `uib-brand.css` style library on details pages.
-* Add api to query if a specific uib library is installed (and return version)
-* Add API test harness using VScode restbook.
-* Add 4th cookie to record the Node-RED web URL (e.g. `http://x.x.x.x:1800/`) since uibuilder can now use a different server, it is helpful if the front-end knows the location of Node-RED itself.
 * Allow instance npm installs to be served (would allow both vue 2 and vue 3 for example).
 Instance serves to take preference.
 Would need extension to editor libraries tab to differentiate the locations.
 * Centralise the list of control messages in use.
 * Add occasional check for new version of uib being available and give single prompt in editor.
-* Improve checks for rename failures. `[uibuilder:nodeInstance] RENAME OF INSTANCE FOLDER FAILED.
-Fatal.` - these should clear after restart but sometimes don't.
 * Trace report for not loading uibMiddleware.js but not for other middleware files.
 Doesn't need a stack trace if the file isn't found and probably not at all.
 Make everything consistent. "uibuilder common Middleware file failed to load.
 Path: \src\uibRoot\.config\uibMiddleware.js, Reason: Cannot find module '\src\uibRoot\.config\uibMiddleware.js'". "sioUse middleware failed to load for NS" - make sure that middleware does not log warnings if no file is present. [ref](https://discourse.nodered.org/t/uibuilder-question-on-siouse-middleware/75199?u=totallyinformation).
 * Introduce standard events: url-change (so that all uib related nodes can be notified if a uib endpoint changes url).
 * uibindex change "User-Facing Routes" to "Client-Facing Routes".
 * Add index web page for the `common` folder.
+* Auto-generate web manifest.
+* Add actions: open page? open docs? using RED.actions editor API. [ref](https://nodered.org/docs/api/ui/actions/)

 * Editor:
   * Add Homepage link to each package in the Libraries tab.